The Sales Cycle: What is it and How to Optimize it for a Better Sales Process

 Determine your average sales cycle length

-To calculate your average sales cycle length, divide the total number of days spent for every deal closed by your team by the total number of deals.
-The result is the average sales cycle for the entire sales team.
+To calculate your average length, divide the total number of days spent for every deal closed by your team by the total number of deals.
+The result is the average length for the entire sales team.

-Remember: this average sales cycle combines data from all of your sellers.
-That includes your top sellers who crush quota month after month – as well as the worst sellers who “phone it in” every month.
+Remember: this average cycle combines data from all of your sellers.
+That includes your top sellers who crush quota month after month and the worst sellers who “phone it in” every month.

-As such, the average sales cycle length across the whole team may not be an accurate reflection of how long the sales cycle should take.
+As such, the average length across the whole team may not accurately reflect the length it should take.

-For that reason, it’s a good idea to also calculate the average sales cycle of your top performers.
-This number is a more accurate indicator of how long the sales cycle should take.
+For that reason, it’s a good idea also to calculate the average cycle of your top performers.
+This number is a more accurate indicator of how long it should take.
 What’s more, it can serve as a challenging, yet achievable goal for your entire sales team to aim for.

 Sales organizations should measure the percentage of deals that are closing.
 Most do this already.